TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/LinkBrowserApi/Index.rst

 Events to modify the available LinkHandlers
 --------------------------------------------

-You may have the need to modify the list of available LinkHandlers based on some dynamic value.
+You may have to modify the list of available LinkHandlers based on some dynamic value.

 Starting with TYPO3 version 12.0 you can use the following PSR-14 events: